 Children read their individual reading book with their class teacher or teaching assistant weekly.
 Children also take part in a Guided Reading session with their class teacher once a week.

-During our Guided Reading sessions each week children take part in four other activities all relating to our reading skills, some focus on comprehension of a text, or questioning skills.
+During our weekly Guided Reading sessions each week children take part in four other activities all relating to our reading skills, some focus on comprehension of a text, or questioning skills.

 Year 3 Team

 Mrs L Thorpe

 This term sees us kick off with telling the time on an analogue clock to the nearest five minute and nearest minute.
 Please continue to practise at home!

 We will then work on Statistics for a couple of weeks, looking carefully at pictograms, how to read and interpret them, and also how to draw them accurately.

 Fractions will take us up to half term, where we will practise finding fractions of shapes and fractions of amounts.

 After half term, we will return to multiplication and division in our written work, learning more-formal methods and using resources to help us understand our work.
 We will return to time at the end of the term, looking at the calendar, timetables and digital time.